Impression-Aware Recommender Systems

-In this section, we identify and describe several challenges researchers and practitioners encounter when handling impressions in recommender systems, either when disseminating datasets or devising recommenders.
-The first challenge is connected to the dissemination of public datasets with impressions.
+The dissemination of public datasets with impressions is another challenging task.
 The extraction of datasets from real-world recommender systems is already a difficult task, entailing careful considerations encompassing data collection methodologies, data cleansing procedures, privacy safeguards, and other aspects~\cite{DBLP:journals/cacm/GebruMVVWDC21/non-impressions/datasheets-for-datasets}.
 Furthermore, disseminating datasets with impressions introduces novel considerations and exacerbates existing risks.
 Specifically, datasets derived from real-world proprietary recommenders entail inherent business risks, as they expose users' interests, system behaviors, and the system's notion of user relevance.
 Moreover, additional concerns, such as robust anonymization techniques, must be considered and extended to impressions.